 The approach allows for an entirely algorithmic definition, and avoids the many pitfalls of managing manual inclusion/exclusion from the list.

 Members of the FCAS 25 are reevaluated each month and must be ranked within the top 25 for at least 40 days to qualify.
 Today, a new set of members was released with a number of significant changes.
-This month, Waves (WAVES) and Status (SNT) are back after dropping off earlier this year.
-Kyber Network (KNC) and OmiseGO (OMG) fell off.
+This month, Kyber Network (KNC) and Tether (USDT) are new to the list, replacing NEM (XEM) and IoTeX (IOTX).